tianyuzhou-sam/Robotic-Dog-Tracking-Interface/README.md

 Example
 =======

+The same computer needs to connect with the motion capture system with Ethernet cables.

-To run an walking example:
+To run an open-loop walking example:
 ```
 $ cd build
 $ ./example_walk
 ```

-To run NMPC waypoint tracking:
+To run NMPC waypoint tracking with the motion capture system:

 ```
 $ python3 experiment/run_waypoints.py
 ```